davoe2000/alx-low_level_programming/0x0A-argc_argv/README.md

 1. Write a program that prints the number of arguments passed into it.

 2. Write a program that prints all arguments it receives.

+4. Write a program that multiplies two numbers.